higashikataJosuke8/whatscat-ml-front/README.md

 # whatscat-ml-front
-front-end of the whatscat-ml project
+This repository serves as the front-end of the whatscat-ml project.